lvzxr/apb-reloaded/README.md

    - Camera    | Camera look up/down - Extremely fast but there if you really need it

 *The default Xbox input should disabled with this file or at least partly so most functionality from a controller should no longer work with this.*
+*If you experience issues such as keybinds being reset, be sure to use any version after v2.8, this should only affect those using a French keyboard layout*

 # Disabling UI Elements
 As this is something that can be quite customised I'm not going to create presets for it however a quick rundown for how to do it can be found here: [Inteface](https://github.com/lvzxr/apb-reloaded/blob/main/UI.md)